FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

 How to Apply for FLR(M)

-- You must be physically present in the UK at the time of application
+- Be Present in the UK: You must be physically in the UK when applying.

-- Do not travel outside the UK while your application is pending — doing so will automatically withdraw your application
+- Do Not Travel Outside the UK: Traveling while your application is pending will automatically withdraw it.

-You should apply within 28 days of your visa’s expiry to avoid gaps in your immigration history.
+- Apply Early: We recommend applying within 28 days of your visa’s expiry to avoid any gaps in your immigration history.

 FLR(M) Visa Fees and Costs (2025)